 Heat conduction problem is solved using ANSYS 5.4 (a standard software package).
 Two-dimensional thermal stress problem adopting higher order deformation theory is formulated.
 Numerical analysis of the problem is carried out using Finite Element Method with 8 node iso- parametric Elements.
 A program in a modular form is developed and tested for thermal stresses.
 The temperatures and thermal stresses obtained are plotted in Cartesian directions.
 The inferences drawn from the results and graphs are presented as conclusions along with scope for future work.
-Finally it is concluded that for cryogenic duty, angle ply laminated composite support, with fiber orientation Angles well below 90^0 are better choice to limit thermally induced stresses.
+Finally it is concluded that for cryogenic duty, angle ply laminated composite support, with fiber orientation Angles well below $90^0$ are better choice to limit thermally induced stresses.

 Composite materials or composites are combination of two or more materials that have properties significantly different from its constituent materials.
 The technology of composite materials has made them workable engineering materials.
 The composite materials exhibit high modulus per unit weight (or specific modulus) and also high strength per unit weight (or specific strength), resulting in substantial reduction of weight of the components; thus enhancing the efficiency and results in energy savings.
 The properties of composite materials Can be varied over a wide range by changing the proportions and nature of Constituent materials.
 The anisotropy of composite materials (i.e.) large difference in mechanical and transport properties in different directions impose certain limitations in some applications.
-The outstanding advantage of composite materials is the flexibility involved in obtaining the desired strength and stiffness in the product in the direction it is required.
-This introduces a great flexibility in design and makes the design of the product more complex and demanding.
+The outstanding advantage of composite materials is the flexibility involved in obtaining the desired strength and stiffness in the product more complex and demanding.
 The Laminated composites can be designed to possess many desired properties like Corrosion resistance, surface hardness, wear resistance, impact resistance and Enhanced heat transfercharacteristics.